 Talking about debt is embarrassing for many Australians.
 Yet, we hold some of the highest levels of personal borrowing worldwide, according to OECD figures.

-The ratio of household debt to income reached 212 per cent in 2015, meaning the average individual owed more than twice what they earned that year.
-Only Denmark, the Netherlands and Norway ranked higher.
+The ratio of household debt to income is around 189 per cent, meaning the average individual owes almost twice what they earn each year.

 But debt shouldn’t always be seen as a dirty word.
 There is a huge gulf between what constitutes ‘good’ and ‘bad’ debt.
 Spending thousands of dollars on your credit card for luxury holidays isn’t usually advisable, while investing in your dream home can be shrewd financial planning for the future.